laurapm/eco-smart-pot/database/config_scripts/README.md

 There are different type of nodes:
 - [Primary node](https://docs.mongodb.com/manual/core/replica-set-primary/):
-Receives all the write operations.
+Receives **all write operations**.
 Can only be one primary per replica set.
 - [Secondary node](https://docs.mongodb.com/manual/core/replica-set-secondary/):
 Maintains a copy of the primary's data.
 Data is replicated via an asynchronous process that copies the operations from the primary
 [oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/).